BbAlly | Accessibility in Learning@Griffith EdTech - Review and consider possibilities

 The principles of Universal Design allow for broad accessibility meeting the requirements for many; however, there will always be cases where students require more.
 If a student has self-nominated, your Course Convenor will receive notice and arrangements will be accommodated often in partnership with Disability Services or similar services.
 Often however, students don't always self-nominate.
 As a fail-safe, it is always good to provide options for your students to 'let you know' as the course progresses.

-For support materials visit the BbAlly Pilot Project Website at: https://intranet.secure.griffith.edu.au/computing/virtual-learning-environment/blackboard-ally
+For support materials visit the Using Learning@Griffith BbAlly page at: https://intranet.secure.griffith.edu.au/computing/using-learning-at-griffith/staff/administration/blackboard-ally

 © 2020 Griffith University.